hanabi/hanabi.github.io/docs/level_19/ejections.md

 - First, see the section on *[Poke Double Ignition](level_19/ignitions.md#poke-double-ignition)*.
 - Normally, if a player re-clues globally known trash, it triggers a *Poke Double Ignition*.
-- However, what if the next player can see that a Replay Ignition is impossible?
+- However, what if the next player can see that a *Poke Double Ignition* is impossible?
 In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.

 ### The Bad Chop Move Ejection (with a Trash Chop Move)